-Even if you are only staying a few weeks, the best option is to bring your own mobile phone and buy a cheap Lao SIM card here (available in the local village.
-Staff and almost all volunteers purchase a simple data (internet SIM card and they are able to use data based apps (WhatsApp, Facebook, Facetime, Skype, etc. to contact friends and family and even hotspot to their computers if necessary.
-We recommend you get a Unitel or M-Phone (Lao Telecom brand SIM card as these provide the best service in our area as well as if you are going to be traveling the country.
+Even if you are only staying a few weeks, the best option is to bring your own mobile phone and buy a cheap Lao SIM card here (available upon arrival at the airport, just outside Arrivals).
+We recommend you get a Unitel brand SIM card as these provide the best service in our area.

 There are fantastic internet and call packages available.
-You can grab one of these SIM cards at the airport or our staff can help you buy one and get setup after your orientation tour.
+You can grab one of these SIM cards at the airport.